cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 ## Introduction

 Collection development and acquisitions have become more complex with the rise of electronic resources.
-In contrast to the more linear acquisition processes of print resources, electronic resources require different contractual and technological considerations.
+In contrast to the more linear acquisition processes of collecting print resources, electronic resources require different contractual and technological considerations.
 Librarians now must navigate issues like differing licensing agreements and the complex technologies involved in handling electronic resources like ebooks, journal articles, databases, etc.